Content Navigation

 Fact Name Description

-Purpose The IRS Form 8962 is used to calculate the Premium Tax Credit, which helps eligible individuals and families pay for health insurance coverage purchased through the Health Insurance Marketplace.
+Purpose The IRS Form 8962 is used to calculate the Premium Tax Credit (PTC) for individuals and families who purchased health insurance through the Health Insurance Marketplace.

-Eligibility To qualify for the Premium Tax Credit, you must meet certain income requirements and cannot be eligible for affordable coverage through your employer or government programs like Medicaid.
+Eligibility To qualify for the Premium Tax Credit, you must meet specific income requirements and not be eligible for other types of minimum essential coverage.

 Guide to Using IRS 8962

-8. Sign and date the form at the bottom before submitting it with your tax return.
+7. Finally, review all the information for accuracy.
+Sign and date the form before submitting it with your tax return.

 Get Answers on IRS 8962